 Download a guide to understand the needs, support and treatment of children and adolescents in foster and adoptive care here.

-Mercy Maricopa Integrated Care (the RBHA for Maricopa County) has an informative flier that provides an overview on accessing mental health and substance abuse services for children in care; click here to view flier.
+Mercy Care ACC-RBHA (the RBHA for Maricopa County) has an informative website that provides an overview on accessing mental health and substance abuse services for children in care; click here to go to website.

-Click here to view a table explaining behavioral health services, including responsible parties, required timelines, and RHBA contact information.
+Click here to view a table explaining behavioral health services, including responsible parties, required timelines, and RBHA contact information.

 HB2442, also known as Jacob's Law was signed in March 2016.
 The law establishes timelines for a Regional Behavioral Health Authority to provide behavioral health services to foster and adoptive children.
 The bill's purpose is to ensure easier, better access to behavioral health care for Arizona foster kids and families.